-All court proceedings must be initiated by a written pleading of a party or attorney.
+All court proceedings shall be initiated by a written pleading of a party or attorney.
 The pleading may be a letter, petition, formal motion, or form rule.
-The written request must set forth in general terms the relief sought by the moving party, or the category of hearing which is being requested (i.e., review, contempt, etc.) as well as the names and contact information of all relevant parties and the docket number of the case.
+The written request shall set forth in general terms the relief sought by the moving party or the category of hearing that is being requested (i.e., review, contempt, etc.), the names and contact information of all relevant parties, and the docket number of the case.